uristdwarf/wiki-files/home.md

 Welcome to the new wiki!
 All pages (except special pages, like Help:Editing) have been brought over from the old one.
-Feel free to look around, you don't to login to do that.
+Feel free to look around, you don't need to login to do that.

 ### Editing